seisman/seisman.info/README.md

 ## Build the website locally

-To build and preview the website locally, you first need [Hugo](https://gohugo.io/) installed, then run:
+To build and preview the website locally, you need to install [Hugo](https://gohugo.io/) first, then run:

 ```
 git clone https://github.com/seisman/seisman.info